Didisimmons/Ayo-Recipes/TEST.md

     * Another issue was that they couldn't select a category from the drop down menu.
 If they wanted to select "Soup Recipe," for example, the form would select "Snack Recipe," which they found annoying and frustrating.
 This was fixed by adding the "multiple " attribute to the select element; for more information, see "SOLVED BUGS, no.13."

+    * Colleagues reran the test and reported that interacting with the add recipe page was now smoother and they could select any option of their choice.

 3. The website [AM I Responsive](http://ami.responsivedesign.is/) was used to capture Ayo Recipes aesthetic look and responsiveness across all devices.
 Screenshot below.